Woofmagic/BKM10_Spin_Polarized/amplitudes/README.md

 ## Interference:

 The contribution from the interference terms are a major pain.
-We have to iterate through $n \in \left{ 0, 1, 2, 3 \right}$ and compute $s_{n}^{I}$.
+We have to iterate through $n \in \{ 0, 1, 2, 3 \}$ and compute $s_{n}^{I}$.

 The chronology of the calculation is the following:

 1. Calculate the prefactor: $$\frac{1}{x_{B} y^{3} t P_{1} (\phi) P_{2} (\phi)}.$$

-Please note that we do not include the electric charge $e$ because it gets canceled out in the overall prefactor of the amplitude.
+> Please note that we do not include the electric charge $e$ because it gets canceled out in the overall prefactor of the amplitude.
 (The sign still matters!)
 Proof is an exercise for the reader.

 2. Calculate $c_{0}^{I}$.
 This coefficient is always here and does not require any fancy iteration.
 This calls `calculate_c_interference_coefficient` with $n = 0$.